 One damp winter morning I opened the shop and the carpet squelched underfoot.
 It had rained hard that night and we’d sprung a leak.
 Rainwater spilled down the shelves; the ceiling tiles bulged and blistered.
 A couple of them had burst and water was cascading into the shop.
 I didn’t dare turn the power on— water was running over the trip switch— so the whole shop was in swampy darkness.
 While I made panicky phone calls, customers waded in and browsed undeterred.
 At the time I interpreted this as stupidity, but in retrospect perhaps it was a sort of kindness; loyalty, even.

 On a nearby sidestreet was a smaller second-hand game shop called Games Hoarder.
 Its owner, Barry, dropped in sometimes to rock on his heels and ask casual questions like “So how much do you lads make on a decent Saturday, then?”
 He gave me a greasy, uneasy feeling, and it seemed safest not to answer.

-Come summer, I spent my savings on an Interail ticket and went backpacking around Europe.
+Come summer I spent my savings on the Interrail ticket.
 Around Prague Rob emailed me to say the local paper had printed an article of interest.

 GAME ON FOR LOCAL ENTREPRENEUR

 Everyone dreams of making a career from their hobby.